RajarshiNeel/Kepler-s-Equation-/README.md

-This is my handout on Keplar's Equation
+This is my handout on Keplar's Equation.

 Both the current PDF and tex file is given.